cocotb/cocotb/docs/source/library_reference.rst

     .. note::
-        To drop into a debugger at a specific line instead of only on test failure, use the built-in :func:`breakpoint` and point the ``PYTHONBREAKPOINT`` environment variable at the debugger you want it to call.
+        To drop into a debugger at a specific line instead of only on test failure, add a call to the built-in function :func:`breakpoint` to the line where you wish to pause.

+        By default this uses :mod:`pdb` for debugging;
-        Because simulators interfere with ``stdin``,
+        however, because simulators interfere with ``stdin``,
-        the plain :mod:`pdb` is often unusable here;
+        the plain :mod:`!pdb` is often unusable here.
-        the `remote_pdb`_ package is a drop-in replacement that listens on a TCP socket instead.
+        The `remote_pdb`_ package is a drop-in replacement that listens on a TCP socket instead.
-        To use it, add :func:`breakpoint` where you want to stop and run:
+        To use it, add :func:`breakpoint` where you want to stop and and point the ``PYTHONBREAKPOINT`` environment variable
+        at ``remote_pdb``:

         .. code-block:: shell